plutopulp/rheo/docs/ARCHITECTURE.md

 - Maintains task lifecycle and cleanup
 - Supports selective cancellation of individual downloads (queued or in-progress)
 - Accepts `BaseHttpClient` for workers (manager passes the shared client)
+- Accepts `BaseRetryHandler` for workers (manager passes the shared handler)

 **DownloadWorker**: